 | Large | $49.99 | 300 pages | $0.17 |

-- Monthly plan: Includes 10 PDF pages every month, so you can import scores as you go, without worrying about credits — plus access to all premium features.
+- Monthly plan: Includes 10 PDF pages per month, so you can import scores without worrying about credits, plus access to all premium features.

-- Yearly plan: The best value for heavier use, with 20 PDF pages per month, full premium access, and one less thing to manage if you import often or work with larger scores.
+- Annual plan: Best value for heavy use with 20 PDF pages per month, full premium access, and easier management if you import frequently or work with long scores.

-Still figuring out what you need?
-No rush — credits don’t expire as long as your account stays active.
+Not sure what you need?
+No stress — credits don't expire as long as your account is active.

-PDF Import works best with clean, standard sheet music PDFs that are well scanned or digitally exported.
-While Flat handles most of the conversion automatically, the quality of the result depends on the structure and clarity of the PDF you import.
-Handwritten music, tablature-only files, or highly complex layouts may require manual adjustments after import — which is normal and expected.
-This section explains what’s supported, what to avoid, and how to prepare your files to get the best possible results.
+PDF Import works best with clean, standard PDF scores that are well scanned or digitally exported.
+Flat handles the bulk of the conversion automatically, but the quality of the result depends on the structure and clarity of the imported PDF.
+Handwritten music, tablature, or very complex formats may require manual adjustments after import — that's normal and expected.

 What works best

-PDF Import performs best with clean, high-quality PDFs that follow standard engraving conventions.
+Import works best with clean, high-quality PDFs that follow standard music engraving conventions.

-Your PDF will produce the most reliable results if it:
+Your PDF will give the best results if it:

-✅ Uses standard music notation with clearly visible staves
+✅ Uses standard notation with clearly visible staves

-✅ Has a consistent layout across systems and pages
+✅ Has a consistent layout across all systems and pages

 ✅ Contains one score per file